laminas/laminas-console/doc/book/routes.md

 > like this:
 >
 > ```bash
-> $ zf create user "Johnan Tom" Bravo john@acme.org "Head of the Entertainment Department"
+> $ laminas create user "Johnan Tom" Bravo john@acme.org "Head of the Entertainment Department"
 > ```

 ### Value flag parameters